The 6 Best Tenant Screening Services for 2020

-Properly screening your rental applicants to find qualified, reliable tenants is one of the most critical steps you will take as a landlord or property manager.
-In fact, prioritizing strong tenant screening practices is one of the best ways to maximize profitability on your real estate investment.
-(1)
+Properly screening your rental applicants to find qualified, reliable tenants is one of the most critical steps you will take as a landlord or rental property manager—and choosing reputable tenant screening services ensures you won't make rookie mistakes.
+In fact, prioritizing strong screening practices is one of the best ways to maximize real estate profitability.

 Want more articles like this?

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 Good tenants mean on-schedule rent payments, less chance of property damage, and fewer lease agreement violations.
 Bad tenants can reduce your profits and be extremely difficult to remove once they've signed a lease and moved in.

 Find the right tenants and avoid potential discrimination issues by educating yourself on federal, local, and state fair housing laws.
 In addition, create an official set of screening criteria that you apply equally to all applicants.
 Developing this will streamline your application process by weeding out potential tenants who do not meet your minimum criteria.
 It also minimizes the chances of a discrimination claim, as this process removes your subjective opinion.

 Tenant screening reports should be used to discover potential tenants’ financial responsibility and rental history.
 These reports are usually accessed online and processed with information from the tenant’s rental application.

 - Credit reporting: Reviewing tenants’ credit history, FICO scores, and debt obligations will give you a good idea of their financial responsibility and ability to pay rent on time, every time.
 Poor credit can be a red flag, especially if their debt payment history is spotty.
 (However, there may be unusual circumstances indicated in the credit report.)